JanHerca/urantiapedia/output/wikijs/en/article/David_Elders/Nos_imperatifs_d_education.md

 The bestowal of Michael as the human Jesus on our planet connects the completion of the bestowal promise of our Creator Son to the Eternal Son in our planet's fourth epoch of personal religious growth and progress.
 As part of our educational mission to facilitate the transition of human consciousness from the fourth epoch to the fifth, we must develop educational initiatives that both differentiate and blend the benefits of this revelatory progression from the fourth to the fifth.
 The dimensions of both revealed truth and fact can help define our educational strategy.
 In the words of a Melchizedek:

 > “_Though reason can always question faith, faith can always supplement both reason and logic.
 Reason creates the probability which faith can transform into a moral certainty, even a spiritual experience.
 God is the first truth and the last fact; therefore does all truth take origin in him, while all facts exist relative to him.
 God is absolute truth.
 As truth one may know God, but to understand—to explain—God, one must explore the fact of the universe of universes.
 The vast gulf between the experience of the truth of God and ignorance as to the fact of God can be bridged only by living faith.
-Reason alone cannot achieve harmony between infinite truth and universal fact._” ([UB 102:6.6](/en/The_Urantia_Book/102#p6_6))
+Reason alone cannot achieve harmony between infinite truth and universal fact._” (<a id="a140_684"></a>[UB 102:6.6](/en/The_Urantia_Book/102#p6_6))

 ## ...And helped by a wise education and study.